shopware5/devdocs/source/developers-guide/shopware-5-rest-api/api-resource-variants/index.md

 | Detail id			| id				| `s_articles_details.id`			  | /api/variants/2															|
 | Detail number		| number			| `s_articlies_details.ordernumber`	  | /api/variants/SW10003?useNumberAsId=true								|

-Option parameters can be provided: considerTaxInput: By default, all returned prices are net values.
-If the boolean "considerTaxInput" is set to true, gross values will be returned instead.
-Returns the following:
+Option parameters can be provided:
+* `considerTaxInput`: By default, all returned prices are net values.
+If the boolean `considerTaxInput` is set to true, gross values will be returned instead.

 ### Return Value